Which Metrics Matter?

 Let’s talk about engagement rates a little bit more.
 Overall engagements are important.
 This means people aren’t just seeing your post (or having it appear in their feed), but are responding or interacting with that post in some way.
 Engagement rate divides that number of interactions by the total number of followers you have, to indicate how engaged your followers actually are.

-When people ask me how many followers they need, or if they should focus on follows for ad campaigns, I always hesitate.
+When people ask us how many followers they need, or if they should focus on follows for ad campaigns, we always hesitate.
 Because there’s no right answer, and on their own followers don’t mean much.
 It’s only when you have followers who care about your content that you start to get some return on investment for your time and energy.

 So yes, followers are good.
 Engaged followers are better.